 From the five shortlisted entries, YMCA Derbyshire was proud to pick up ‘Best Partnership Award’ for its established sports programme with Derby County Community Trust, ‘Positive Move-on Award’ for previous resident Katrina Pargma, and ‘Young Person’s Choice Award’ for health and wellbeing staff member Claire Ragg.

-The Spark Awards recognise the often ‘un-sung’ contributions of Foyers, such as YMCA Derbyshire, who have a common goal to provide a safe and enriching environment where individual and vulnerable young people can be supported to reach their potential.
+The Spark Awards recognise the often ‘un-sung’ contributions of Foyers, such as YMCA Derbyshire, who have a common goal to provide a safe and enriching environment where young people can be supported to reach their potential.

 Award-winner Katrina is one such individual who recently experienced a successful ‘move-on’ into her own privately rented accommodation after being with the YMCA for more than three years.
 Kat came to the YMCA at a time when she was reclusive.
 She began through the YMCA Foyer project, to engage and volunteer with The Derbyshire Wildlife Trust programme, as well as attending regular Derby County Community Trust fitness activities.
 Kat also became Chairwoman for YMCA Derbyshire’s residents committee, SOLID, and still participates as the only original group member, and a valued representative of young people.